 Some important reminders Virginia home buyers should know:

-- FHA loans are limited to $294,515 loan amounts in Richmond County for 1 unit properties.
-However, surrounding counties like AMELIA County have limits up to $535,900.
-Other parts of Virginia around outside DC have limits even higher at $726,525.
+- FHA loans are limited to $331,760 loan amounts in Richmond County for 1 unit properties.
+However, surrounding counties like AMELIA County have limits even higher.
 FHA is a great government back program that requires only 3.5% down payment.
 Learn more about FHA mortgage details here.

 Questions?
 Please reach out to us 7 days a week by calling the number above, or just submit the Info Request Form on this page.